YumpDigital/PHP-Server-Load-Monitor/README.md

   1. As a cron task that records the server load figures every X mins

-  2. When run in browser is displays the results in a chart
+  2. When run in browser, it displays the results in a chart

 # Installation